Godzilla 1985: Awards

 The film was nominated for a Stinkers Bad Movie Award for Worst Picture at the 1985 Stinkers Bad Movie Awards and was also nominated for two Golden Raspberry Awards, including Worst Supporting Actor for Raymond Burr and Worst New Star for the new computerized Godzilla at the 6th Golden Raspberry Awards.

 Home media

 Godzilla 1985 has been released in the United States several times on VHS.
 The first was by New World in the mid-1980s.
 By March 1986, it had sold 90,000 units at $79.95 each in the United States, generating $7,195,500 in gross revenue and earning at wholesale.
 It was one of New World's most successful home video releases at the time.
 The second was by Starmaker (under license by R&G Video) in 1992, and the third by Anchor Bay Entertainment in 1997.
 All VHS home video releases include the Bambi Meets Godzilla animated short.

-While The Return of Godzilla has been released on DVD and Blu-ray by Kraken Releasing, with an additional dubbed version for the international market, and has been made available for streaming on HBO Max, Godzilla 1985 has not been released on either format.
+While the Japanese version has been released on DVD and Blu-ray by Kraken Releasing, with an additional dubbed version for the international market, and has been made available for streaming on HBO Max, Godzilla 1985 has not been released on either format.
+Kraken Co-Founder/Managing Director Matt Greenfield noted that while the dubs for other Godzilla films were controlled by one company, the situation behind the rights for Godzilla 1985 is more complicated.
+He elaborated:"Between all the changes of ownership and title that have occurred after New World released their version, the fact that you’re dealing with two entirely different production teams belonging to different sets of unions, and the fact that music from another film by a different composer was reused in NW’s dub [GODZILLA 1985 used music from Christopher Young’s soundtrack for the New World Pictures movie Def-Con 4]… there’s a point where it became clear that it just wasn’t going to happen.
+And it’s not just that it would cost more than the title could probably make to try and clear all the myriad of issues, but that you’d be on pins and needles waiting for someone to pop up and make a claim over something you’d missed for years afterward."